mshivam-kumar/KNN-Model/README.md

 # KNN-Model
-using k Nearest neighbors to classify different customer groups
+using k Nearest neighbors to classify different customer groups.